IRS Reopens Program Allowing Businesses to Make Amends for Incorrectly Claiming Tax Credits

 0:00

-The Internal Revenue Service (IRS) has reopened a program allowing businesses that had falsely claimed a pandemic-era credit to admit to the mistake and return the funds, avoiding action from the agency.
+The IRS has reopened a program allowing businesses that had falsely claimed a COVID-19 pandemic-era credit to admit to the mistake, return the funds, and avoid action from the agency.

-The Employee Retention Credit (ERC) was introduced during the pandemic and offered a refundable tax credit for businesses that kept workers on payroll while remaining shut due to government lockdowns and other restrictions.
+The Employee Retention Credit (ERC) was introduced during the COVID-19 pandemic and offered a refundable tax credit for businesses that kept workers on their payrolls while remaining shut because of government lockdowns and other restrictions.

 However, the IRS observed that a large number of companies were filing false ERC claims.
-In December, the agency announced a Voluntary Disclosure Program (VDP), which allowed companies that filed false ERC claims to admit their error and in exchange keep 20 percent of the claims.
+In December 2023, the agency announced a Voluntary Disclosure Program (VDP), which allowed companies that had filed false ERC claims to admit their error and in exchange keep 20 percent of the falsely claimed credits.
 This program ended in March.

-On Thursday, the IRS announced it would reopen the VDP through Nov.
+On Aug.
+15, the IRS announced that it would reopen the VDP through Nov.
 22. This time, businesses can keep 15 percent of the falsely claimed credits while avoiding future audits, penalties, and interest.

-“The limited reopening of the Voluntary Disclosure Program provides an opportunity for those with improper claims to come in ahead of IRS compliance work and get a discount on repayments,” said IRS Commissioner Danny Werfel.
+“The limited reopening of the Voluntary Disclosure Program provides an opportunity for those with improper claims to come in ahead of IRS compliance work and get a discount on repayments,” IRS Commissioner Danny Werfel said.

 “This is especially important given increasing IRS compliance actions involving bad claims, many of them are the result of aggressive marketing tactics to lure unsuspecting businesses into claiming the complex credit.
 This provides a final window of opportunity for those misled businesses to make adjustments and avoid future compliance action by the IRS.”

-In the first VDP that ended in March, the IRS received over 2,600 applicants from ERC recipients disclosing $1.09 billion in falsely claimed credits, the agency noted.
+In the first VDP that ended in March, the IRS received more than 2,600 applications from ERC recipients disclosing $1.09 billion in falsely claimed credits, according to the agency.

 The IRS had earlier sent letters to more than 12,000 entities suspected of having filed incorrect ERC claims, which resulted in $572 million in assessments.
-In its second round, the agency plans to send up to 30,000 new letters to capture potentially over $1 billion in improper ERC claims.
+In its second round, the agency plans to send up to 30,000 new letters to capture potentially more than $1 billion in improper ERC claims.

 Werfel said that the new round of letters serves as “another incentive for businesses that believe they received an erroneous Employee Retention Credit payment to come forward and participate in the disclosure program and resolve the matter on more favorable terms.”